 Chronic Disease

 Chronic diseases – including diabetes, high blood pressure, and heart disease – are costly yet largely preventable.
-Chronic illnesses contribute to approximately 70% of deaths in the United States each year and account for about 75% of the nation’s health-related costs.
-1 This indicator reports prevalence and death data for heart disease, diabetes, and high blood pressure/stroke.
-Also tracked are hospitalizations due to heart disease.
+Chronic illnesses contribute to approximately 70% of deaths in the United States each year and account for about 75% of the nation’s health-related costs.[1]
+This indicator reports prevalence and death data for heart disease, diabetes, and high blood pressure/stroke.
+Also tracked are hospitalizations due to heart failure and hypertension.

 TREND